Tim Fleagle

 What is your educational background?

-I hold a bachelor’s degree in Biology and Kinesiology and a doctoral degree in Physical Therapy, both from the University of Wisconsin-Madison.
+I have a BA in Biology from Wartburg College and a Doctorate in Physical Therapy from the University of Iowa.

 What interested you to pursue a PhD in rehabilitation science?